quicken/aws-static-hosting/jwt-auth-gateway/README.md

 npm run package

 # Deploy to AWS Lambda (us-east-1 required for Lambda@Edge)
+# Adjust the filename according to the version you want to deploy.

 aws lambda create-function \
   --region us-east-1 \
   --function-name jwt-auth-gateway \